ietf-tools/xml2rfc/doc/xml2rfc3.rst

 points on parsing, they won't be visible as entity references after v2v3 conversion.
 The RPC has found this a bit problematic, as their editor only shows a placeholder square for all of them.
-Even if the v2 input received by the RPC from an author containes '&nbsp;' they would not see '&nbsp;' after v2v3 conversion.
+Even if the v2 input received by the RPC from an author contains '&nbsp;' they would not see '&nbsp;' after v2v3 conversion.
 For this reason, there is a step to convert these 5 code points back to the entity references listed above before writing out a v2v3 conversion result to file.